linuxserver/Clarkson/README.md

+**This project is no longer under development.
+The codebase is extrememly out of date and requires a ground-up rewrite.
+No further features will be added, and no PRs will be merged in.**
+I truly appreciate the response this application got, but I chose poorly when it came to the language/framework.
+Using Angular2 when it was just starting out and thus quite volatile and open to change wans't a smart move.
+As such, most of the code is now either deprecated or requires updates.
+I unfortunately don't have the time to do this.

 # Clarkson

 Clarkson is a web-based dashboard application that gives you a neat and clean interface for logging your fuel fill-ups for all of your vehicles.
 The application has full multi-user support, as well as multiple vehicles per user.
 Whenever you fill-up your car or motorcycle, keep the receipt and record the data in Clarkson.